Updated Date: 22 October 2024

 The world will change after the Covid-19 pandemic.
-The February supply shock in China and the ensuing demand shock when the global economy collapsed showed faults in production planning and supply networks practically everywhere.
+The February supply shock in China and the ensuing demand shock, when the global economy collapsed showed faults in production planning and supply networks practically everywhere.
 Trade restrictions and goods shortages showed their shortcomings.

 The Russia-Ukraine conflict, geopolitical ramifications, and COVID-19 lockdowns in China have worsened a grave global supply chain situation.
 Existing Russian limitations and the threat of further contributing to the supply chain issue.
 While freight markets have minimal direct exposure to Russia and Ukraine, global logistics will confront various risk factors, including airspace limits, consumer demand uncertainties, and China's COVID-19 response.
 Supply chain demand planning is vital.
 Read on Cozentus guide about global supply chain crisis, and supply chain visibility solutions.